-If a non-DX film has been loaded while the ISO programming was set at 'Auto' (DX) then it will not be wound forward and the camera will not operate.
-Make a manual film speed programming and load the film again.
+If a non-DX film has been loaded while the ISO selector was set at DX then it will not be wound forward and the camera will not operate.
+Turn the shooting mode selector to 'OFF' and manually set the ISO dial.